shawshank725/RankingDiscordBot/README.md

 # Ranking Discord Bot
 This is a discord bot that can help you create role-based ranked system in your discord server.
 It is made using python and all the user data is stored in serverless database.

+This program uses discord.py module that you can install using pip install discord.py

 **This project has 3 python files.**
 * main.py file containing the bot's main code.
 * sql_queries.py file containing sql queries used to create table, insert and update data